-Low-cost space access and exploration has been the Indian goal for many years.
+Low-cost space access and exploration have been the Indian goal for many years.
 As large parts of the public in other nations see the huge costs of space exploration as needless in an era of austerity and political unrest, doing it on the cheap with positive results is most certainly a win/win for the space community.

 This would allow for the country to immediately step forth and stake their claim as one of the emerging space powers.
-If they can get it done, with less experience and funding, than other groups, then what’s to stop India continuing to become such a dominant player in space?
+If they can get it done, with less experience and funding than other groups, then what’s to stop India continuing to become such a dominant player in space?

-It’s an interesting topic, and one that is grabbing much of the space community by the scruff of the neck.
+It’s an interesting topic and one that is grabbing much of the space community by the scruff of the neck.
 It’s likely that in the future we might even see other space programs turning to India to help them manage their success without breaking the bank.

 This is a massive swing in perception, too, further cementing India as one of the prevalent world powers.
 As we continue to become a more technologically advanced species, and these technologies make their way to every nation, we need help in ensuring that it can be progressive.